jlelong/LaTeX-Workshop-wiki/Compile.md

 Files to be ignored from the watching mechanism used for triggering autobuild.

-This configuration will not affect `build-on-save`, see [`latex-workshop.autoBuild.onSave.files.ignore](#latex-workshop.autoBuildonSavefilesignore)
+This configuration will not affect `build-on-save`, see [`latex-workshop.latex.autoBuild.onSave.files.ignore](#latex-workshoplatexautoBuildonSavefilesignore)

 This property must be an array of globs pattern.
 The patterns are matched against the absolute file path.
 To ignore everything inside the `texmf` tree, `**/texmf/**` can be used.